neuraloperator/neuraloperator/README.rst

 =================

-Testing and documentation are an essential part of this package and all functions come with uni-tests and documentation.
+Testing and documentation are an essential part of this package and all functions come with unit-tests and documentation.
 The tests are ran using the pytest package.
 First install ``pytest``:

 .. code::